 For more information about Cloud Discovery, see Set up Cloud Discovery.

 Sanctioning and unsanctioning an app

 You can use Cloud App Security to sanction or unsanction apps in your organization by using the Cloud app catalog.
-The Microsoft team of analysts has an extensive and continuously growing catalog of over 13,000 cloud apps that are ranked and scored based on industry standards.
+The Microsoft team of analysts has an extensive and continuously growing catalog of over 16,000 cloud apps that are ranked and scored based on industry standards.
 You can use the Cloud app catalog to rate the risk for your cloud apps based on regulatory certifications, industry standards, and best practices.
 Then, customize the scores and weights of various parameters to your organization's needs.
-Based on these scores, Cloud App Security lets you know how risky an app is based on over 50 risk factors that might affect your environment.
+Based on these scores, Cloud App Security lets you know how risky an app is.
+Scoring is based on over 80 risk factors that might affect your environment.

 App connectors use APIs from cloud app providers to integrate the Cloud App Security cloud with other cloud apps.
 App connectors extend control and protection.
 They also give you access to information directly from cloud apps, for Cloud App Security analysis.

 To connect an app and extend protection, the app administrator authorizes Cloud App Security to access the app.
 Then, Cloud App Security queries the app for activity logs, and it scans data, accounts, and cloud content.
 Cloud App Security can enforce policies, detects threats, and provides governance actions for resolving issues.